Clicky

 We are, of course, given the value of prayer as a means of communicating with God.
 In this holy discourse, we thank God for all His blessings and ask for forgiveness of our sins.
 But we also implore Him for help in times of need—financial health, physical healing, and other concerns.

-Matthew 7:7–8 reads: “Ask, and it will be given to you; seek, and you will find; knock, and the door will be opened to you.”
-For everyone who asks, they will receive; the one who seeks, finds; and to the one who knocks, the door will be opened.
-God helps, but not all the time.
-Sometimes He answers our pleas; other times He doesn’t or delays His answer until a more appropriate time.
+In the Bible, specifically in Matthew 7:7–8, Jesus tells the people, “Ask, and it will be given to you; seek, and you will find; knock, and the door will be opened to you.
+For everyone who asks, they will receive; the one who seeks will find; and to the one who knocks, the door will be opened.”

 A Call To Action